-During the 4th quarter, the MTSS (Multi-tiered Support System) team and the Campus Leadership Team will meet to make decision on whether a student should be promoted to the next grade level.
-These decision will be based upon student grades, attendance, progress made in the current school year and teacher professional input.
-Evidence will be collected and prepared before the 4th Quarter promotion meetings.
-Each case will be handled on an individual basis with director's discretion.
+During the 3rd trimester, the MTSS (Multi-tiered Support System) team and the Campus Leadership Team will meet to make decisions on whether a student should be promoted to the next grade level.
+These decisions will be based upon student grades, attendance, progress made in the current school year and teacher professional input.
+Evidence will be collected and prepared before the 3rd Trimester promotion meetings.
+Each case will be handled on an individual basis with Principal's discretion.

-If there is a student that is at risk for retention, it will be communicated to the parents on or before 3rd Quarter scheduled conferences along with planned supports for student success.
+If there is a student that is at risk for retention, it will be communicated to the parents/guardian on or before the last round of scheduled conferences along with planned supports for student success.
 School personnel will consider the following criteria in determining student advancement or retention.

 - Individual academic progress made during the school year

 - Attendance

 - Teacher input

 - Prior and current years NWEA scores

 - Conduct

 - Student effort

 - Proficiency in reading and writing English at the appropriate grade level

-- Parent support
+- Parent/Guardian support

 - Student maturity

 - Homework assignments

-PARENT INVOLVEMENT
+PARENT/GUARDIAN INVOLVEMENT

-Parent involvement is crucial to the education of your child here at Jackson.
-We consider parent involvement to be everything you do to support your child's education:
+Parent/guardian involvement is crucial to the education of your child here at Jackson.
+We consider parent/guardian involvement to be everything you do to support your child's education:

 - 1. Sending him / her to bed at an appropriate hour - 2.
 Preparing his / her clothing for school - 3.
 Checking completed homework, when necessary - 4.
-Asking him / her about their day at school - 5.
-Participating in school assignments that involve the family - 6.
+Asking him / her about their day at school

+- 5. Participating in school assignments that involve the family - 6.
 Reading with or ensuring your child is reading daily - 7.
 Taking family field trips - 8.
 Talking about your own educational experiences and your wishes for your child's education - 9.
 Attending school functions, serving on any committees or parent associations - 10.
-After a suspension or behavioral concern, parents may be asked to meet with the school administrative staff prior to the student's re admittance to school
+After a suspension, parents/guardians will be asked to meet with the Dean of Climate and Culture prior to the student's re-entry to school.

-It is a requirement at Jackson Charter School that parents attend at least two parentteacher conferences.
-All parents are highly encouraged to participate or become involved in one of the following ways:
+It is a requirement at Jackson Charter School that parents/guardians attend at least two parent- teacher conferences.
+All parents/guardians are highly encouraged to participate or become involved in one of the following ways:

-Parents are encouraged to become part of our PTO.
-This group is just one way parents can have a voice in our school.
-The PTO plans school fundraising opportunities and assists the school with other after school activities, including Spooky Reading Night and Turkey Bingo.
-Meetings are held regularly and the board meets monthly.
+Parents/Guardians are encouraged to become part of our Jackson Parent Organization (JPO).
+This group is just one of the ways parents/guardians can have a voice in our school.
+The JPO plans school fundraising opportunities and assists the school with other after school activities, including Haunted Harvest and Turkey Bingo.
+Meetings are held regularly, and the board meets monthly.
 Contact the school office for more information on how to be part of this group.

-Parents may also volunteer in many ways on campus.
+Parents/Guardians may also volunteer in many ways on campus.
 Volunteers can attend field trips with their child's classroom, assist with classroom activities and assist with school wide activities on an as needed basis.
 A volunteer packet must be completed and is available in the school office.